 How do you get ordained to perform weddings for your friends and family in Wisconsin?
-It's simple, legal and takes just a few minutes!
+It's simple, legal, inexpensive and takes just a few minutes!

-Minister ordination for Wisconsin includes authorization to legally perform all of life's celebrations, including weddings, baby blessings (baptism), house blessings, re-commitment ceremonies (vow renewal), memorials (funerals), handfasting, and other rites and rituals.
+Minister ordination for Wisconsin includes authorization to legally perform all of life's celebrations, including marriage ceremonies (weddings), baby blessings (baptism), house blessings, re-commitment ceremonies (vow renewal), memorials (funerals), handfasting, and other rites and rituals.

-Ordination as a Marriage Officiant and ceremonial minister complies with all Wisconsin laws and is valid and accepted throughout the state and everywhere around the world!
+Ordination as a Marriage Officiant and ceremonial minister complies with all state and local laws and is valid and accepted throughout Wisconsin and everywhere around the world!